-Satisfies 2014 Core Curriculum requirements for Humanities and Fine Arts (HFA).
+Satisfies Core Curriculum requirements for Humanities and Fine Arts (HFA).

-Satisfies 2014 Core Curriculum requirements for a Writing Intensive (WI) course.
+Satisfies Core Curriculum requirements for a Writing Intensive (WI) course.
+Offered every spring.

 ENG 390.
 Special Topics.
 (3)

 The study of a particular topic in British, American, or world literature or film.
 This course may be repeated for credit as its topic varies.